ariane-millot/EDeMOS/README.md

 - [read_DHS_services_to_df.py](Buildings/HouseholdEnergyUse/read_DHS_services_to_df.py)
 (select appropriate labels in config file)

-### 4. Adjust census data to have HH urban, rural, total and size of HH
+### 4. Adjust census data
+In the census data file, the following colummns should be available: HH urban, rural, total, size of HH (urban and rural) and share women

 ### 5. Set resolution
 This is set in config_{Country}.py.
 HEX_SIZE=5 for testing, 6 for meaningful results, 7 for best results

 ### 6. Run [GeoDem.ipynb](GeoDem.ipynb)

 ## Data sets